How to Ask Your Boss for a Promotion

 Why do some people get promoted faster?

-How do you tell you’re about to be promoted?
+How can you tell you’re about to be promoted?

 You can feel something is different about your job, but you can’t quite pinpoint what it is.
 Maybe it’s your manager gearing up to promote you.